suhasdevmane/abacws-chatbot/README.md

 ```
 docker-compose up
 ```
+# To see all services and access GUI oprn index.html in your browser

 # Abacws Data Visualiser
 Web application made to visualise IoT data for devices in the Abacws building at Cardiff University.\